DUTCHESS RAIL TRAIL:

 Starting from Poughkeepsie [Northern section]; From Route 9 take the Routes 55 & 44 exit east.
 Travel about 1.5 miles and turn left on Worrall Ave (Route 115) Continue along Route 115 for about 1.5 miles and turn left on Salt Point Turnpike.
 Follow to the intersection of Smith St and Creek Rd.
 Take a sharp right on Creek Rd and turn left into the Morgan Lake Park parking lot.
 You can also park at the Walkway Over the Hudson parking lot.
 There is a parking fee for up to 4 hours, however, next to the pay parking lot is dirt parking lot with free parking.

 Central section; From the Taconic State Pkwy take the Route 55 exit west.
 Travel 4.5 miles and turn left on Old Manchester Rd (Route 49).
 Old Manchester Road parking lot 1 is on your left.
 Old Manchester Road parking lot 2 is just up this road on your left.

 Starting from Hopewell Junction [Southern section]; From I-84 take exit 52B to Taconic State Pkwy north.
 Take exit 38 to Route 52 W. Take a right on Route 376 to Hopewell Junction.
 Turn right on Routes 82 & 376.
 For the Turner Street parking lot; Continue straight on Route 82 and cross over a bridge.
 Take an immediate left on Turner St and you'll come to a parking lot and the start of the trail.
 For the Hopewell Junction Depot parking lot; Turn left on Route 376.
 You'll take a sharp right and come to Railroad Ave straight ahead before Route 376 turns left.
 Travel down Railroad Ave to reach the trail and parking lot.

 The Metro-North Railroad's Hudson Line has a stop in Poughkeepsie.
 For more information visit; Metro North Railroad .
 If you click on the individual stations, they have available both directions and maps.

-Note; Heading South the trail travels underneath Route 82 and brings you to Martin Rd.
-Future plans call for extending the trail south as part of the Maybrook Trailway to Brewster.
+Note; Heading South the trail travels underneath Route 82 and brings you to Martin Rd where it connects to the Maybrook Trailway .
+Left leads to the Martin Road parking area.